Discover the age and value of your Fender Stratocaster

 Date a Stratocaster by potentiometer codes The date code indicates in which year and week the part was made

-1. Date by serial number
+1. Date your Fender Stratocaster by serial number

-Here is a comprehensive list if you're looking for how to date a (vintage) Fender Stratocaster by serial number: Fender Serial Number Lookup.
+Here is a comprehensive list if you're looking for how to date a Fender Stratocaster by serial number: Fender Serial Number Lookup.
 Fender Stratocaster serial numbers were applied to three different parts of the guitar from the introduction in 1954 until the 1980s: the tremolo cover plate on the back of the body (only for the first 200 Stratocasters in 1954!), the neck plate on the back (the most common location), and even the headstock at the top of the neck starting in the late 1970s.

 The problem with dating a Fender Stratocaster using serial numbers alone is that they are often found on an easily replaceable part.
 Not only that, but these plates were not applied to guitars in a consecutive order.
 A lower serial number does not necessarily indicate an earlier guitar.
 Dating a Stratocaster by serial number is only the first step in getting a comprehensive view of what year your Fender guitar was made.